nvtkaszpir/prusa-connect-camera-script/README.md

 and then update it in the env var configs.
 Test changes.
 Notice that Prusa Connect has file size limit something about 8MB of the image uploaded.

+For Raspberry Cam v2 you could use `csi.dist` as ssource and add `--mode 2592:1944:12:P` to the CAMERA_COMMAND_EXTRA_PARAMS.

+For certain USB cameras (such as Tracer Endoscope) you shoudl use `usb.dist` and you should be able to add `--resolution 1280x960` to the CAMERA_COMMAND_EXTRA_PARAMS.

 ## Performance

 - Raspberry Pi Zero W is able to process CSI camera (Rpi Cam v2) and USB 2k camera